Join the Vision Map Workshop

 Back to Samantha: doubts began to surface for her soon after taking the Reiki 1 Class.
 She knew that offering healing to others was her calling.
 At the same time, she was concerned that practicing Reiki on herself and others might conflict with her faith in God.

-In her video below, Samantha shares her fears and concerns when she started to practice Reiki, what she did to find answers to her questions, and how Reiki became a way of strengthening her faith in God.
+In her video below, Samantha shares her early fears and what she did to find answers.

 When I started diving into Reiki 1, I had lots of questions and wondered if what I was getting into was something that my God would be okay with.